 - A highly scalable and reliable architecture for their application.

-- A CapEx based solution instead of an OpEx for the application, in order to change the architecture of the application, later if needed.
+- A CapEx-based solution instead of an OpEx for the application to change the application’s architecture later if needed.

-- They were looking for AWS experts that would help them provide solution for shortening their development cycle with reduced deployments and auto roll backs.
+- They were looking for AWS experts that would help them provide solutions for shortening their development cycle with reduced deployments and auto rollbacks.

 - Jenkins was configured for MS builds which will push the binaries to AWS S3 to manage, organize and secure the data.

-- Code Deploy was used to deploy the artifact to the target servers, in order to avoid downtime during the deployment.
+- Code Deploy was used to deploy the artifact to the target servers to avoid downtime during the deployment.

-- Notifications were set up at the pipeline level so that client can be notified about new deployments and failures.
+- Notifications were set up at the pipeline level to notify clients about new deployments and failures.

-- Rollbacks were configured; in case of a failed deployment, previous stable version will be deployed.
+- Rollbacks were configured; the previous stable version will be deployed in case of a failed deployment.

-- CloudFormation scripts were written for infrastructure to replicate the architecture in a short period of time.
+- CloudFormation scripts were written for infrastructure to replicate the architecture in a short period.

-The entire process for all the 3 environments was successfully implemented in time frame of 1.5 months with full automation.
-After implementing the solutions provided by Rapyder, TIX was able to witness sustainable results for their application development
+The entire process for all the 3 environments was successfully implemented in the time frame of 1.5 months with full automation.
+After implementing the solutions provided by Rapyder, TIX witnessed sustainable results for their application development.

 Here’s a low down of benefits derived:

-- With the help of CloudFormation the developers were able to replicate the whole architecture and launch it in no time.
+- With the help of CloudFormation, the developers could replicate the whole architecture and launch it in no time.

-- With fully automated CI/CD solution, the risk of manual prone error was completely eradicated and fastened the development cycle.
+- A fully automated CI/CD solution eradicated the risk of manual-prone error entirely and fastened the development cycle.

-- Manual implementation for a CI/CD solution would have taken around an hour and de-bugging an error would take the whole day.
-But with fully automated CI/CD solution, the entire process was completed in 10 minutes.
+- Manual implementation for a CI/CD solution would have taken around an hour, and de-bugging an error would take the whole day.
+But with a fully automated CI/CD solution, the process was completed in 10 minutes.

-- The CloudFormation script (Infrastructure as Code) made development and deployment process efficient, enabling faster go-to-market feature.
+- The CloudFormation script (Infrastructure as Code) made the development and deployment process efficient, enabling faster go-to-market features.